ns-winter/CV/README.md

 ## Nigel Said
 #### Junior Full-Stack Web Developer (in-training)
 Future graduate of Maker's Academy, Europe's leading Web Developer Bootcamp.
-Seeking a Junior Developer role to continue developing myself through my passion for coding whilst contributing to something bigger than myself, that'll impact the world in a positive way.
+Seeking a Junior Developer role for a company whose purpose and ethos I can champion, in and outside of the office.

 ## Skills